-When thinking back over my career so far, I’ve come to notice certain events that stand out from all the others.
-Some of those events involve being stressed.
-Periods of intense stress, in fact, that had me sleeping poorly, thinking about work continuously and feeling anxious for prolonged periods.
+When thinking back over my career so far, I’ve noticed certain parts that stand out.
+Some of those involve being stressed.
+Periods of stress that had me sleeping poorly, thinking about work continuously and feeling anxious.

-Surprisingly, the times when I experienced the most stress were *not* during the most high profile projects, tight deadlines or when dealing with the most senior people.
-The times that the stress felt most pronounced was, without question, when I lacked support from my manager at a time when there was significant pressure.
+Surprisingly, the times when I experienced the most stress were not during the most high profile projects, tightest deadlines or when dealing with the most senior people.
+The times I felt the most stressed were when I lacked support from my manager.

 1. Support your team by reviewing their work frequently

-You will be able to notice any issues early, in time for course correction.
-Leaving your team to work unsupervised until you come in and rip their work to shreds is a recipe for increased stress and failure.
-Schedule regular checkpoints and meetings to gauge how your team members are progressing.
-Get them in the calendar early, so everyone can see that you have thought ahead.
+Leaving your team to work alone until you come in and criticise their work will lead to increased stress and failure.
+Book regular progress meetings to understand how your team members are going.

 2. Support your team by standing up for them

-Sometimes, people will attack your team during the course of work life.
-Whilst it is important that you try to understand the root cause of any issues, your default stance should be that you have your team’s back.
+Sometimes, people will attack your team.
+Whilst it is important that you try to understand any issues, your default position should be that you stand up for your team

-Of course, you can’t just ignore any issues your team may have caused and blindly support them.
+Of course, you can’t just ignore problems your team may have caused.
 However, your team needs to see that you are willing to stick up for them, when needed.
-If your team sees you back off or contradict them at the first sign of conflict, they’ll begin to feel exposed and vulnerable.
+If your team sees you back off or contradict them at the first sign of conflict, they’ll begin to feel exposed.

 3. Support your team by communicating accountability

-When you delegate accountability for a deliverable or function of your team, it needs to be communicated clearly.
+When you delegate accountability for a function of your team, it needs to be communicated clearly.
 The worst thing you can do is tell your team member that they are accountable, but not tell anybody else.
-This puts your team member in a situation where they have to convince others that they are in charge.
-It becomes difficult because they have no real positional authority.
-They only have authority as bestowed by you.
+This puts them in a situation where they have to convince others that they are in charge.

-Have you ever tried to tell people that you are in charge of something, coming from a position of no formal authority?
-It’s not easy.
-So make it easy for your team member when you delegate accountability to them.
+Make it easy for your team member when you delegate accountability to them.
 Tell the team member they are accountable.
 Then tell the people they are working with.
-This removes a lot of power struggle infighting that can occur as part of delegating accountability.
+This removes a lot of infighting that can occur as part of delegating accountability.

 4. Support your team by setting standards